Arvind369/bangalore/README.md

 # Bangalore datasets
 This repository contains the data analysis of open datasets available for Bangalore

-The datasets available for analysis are available at https://github.com/openbangalore/bangalore
+The datasets are available at https://github.com/openbangalore/bangalore